gshipley/summitlab14/Chapters/18-JavaEE.md

 ###**Creating Domain Model**

-**Note:** The source code for this application is available on github at the following URL:
+**Note:** The source code for this application is available on Github at the following URL:

 	https://github.com/gshipley/todo-javaee6

 If you want the easy way out, use the information you have learned from a previous lab to add the above repository as a remote repository and then pull in the source code while overwriting the existing template.
-(Hint: The previous lab)
+Then skip ahead to the section on deploying the application.

 The first thing that we have to do is to create the domain model for the *todo application*.
 The application will have a single entity named *Todo* as shown below.
 The entity shown below is a simple JPA entity with JPA and bean validation annotations.
 Create a source file named *Todo.java* in the *todo/src/main/java/com/todo/domain* directory with the following contents: